Varbaek/topguw/README.md

 ## Pro tip

-Don't use the new version yet as it won't compile on Windows.
-(Hint: This version will.)
+If you want to use the new version (2.0 Beta), then you need to:
+1. Get the topguw API, compile it on the machine that you're going to use
+2. Now you can compile the new version.
+For instructions on how to compile Java projects from github, see below.

 ## How to install